CrustyQuarrier/lcmap-change-detection-c/README.md

     --scene-list-file=: file name containing list of sceneIDs (default is all files in in-path)
     -verbose: should intermediate messages be printed? (default is false)

-ccdc --help will print the usage statement
+ccdc --help will print the usage message

 Example: